In This Article

 Cybercrime is now becoming high-profile in particular hacking, child pornography, copyright infringement, and security breaches.

-The dilemma of the current situation is most of the people mere put some crimes as cybercrime.
-Whereas there is a long list of cybercrime trends that are evolved in the 21st century.
-Europol’s Executive Director, Catherine De Bolle said in the new IOCTA report:
+The dilemma of the current situation is most people merely put some crimes as cybercrime whereas there is a long list of cybercrime trends that are evolved in the 21st century.
+Euro pol’s Executive Director, Catherine DE Bolle said in the new IOCTA report:

 This is the reason to write-up an article to inform you, people, that what is under your noses and you are not even aware of.
 Here are the top cybercrime trends of the 21st century.

 1. Cybercrime trends and threats of Data Breaches